 If he doesn’t have to marry before having sex (and potentially fathering children), the average man won’t.

 Strangely, Glenn glosses over the instrumental role women had in championing the ability of men to father children out of wedlock.
 The women’s liberation movement that ushered in modern feminism was not driven by men.
 It was certainly enabled by men, and anticipated by men (Moses Harman for example)—but it was women who wrote books like The Feminine Mystique; women who published magazines like Ms.; women who promoted casual sex as liberating and presented marriage as akin to slavery; [For a telling glimpse into the quasi-religious furor of feminism as a Marxist-style revolution, see Mallory Millett, Marxist Feminism’s Ruined Lives on FrontPage Mag (September 2014).] women who agreed en masse with this representation of affairs and took up the banner of liberation to march in the streets.
 How many men do you see in these old photographs?

 Without the rebellion of women, feminism would never have left the runway.
-Girls would just have kept on getting married, having sex with their one husband, and dutifully raising families as they had done for thousands of years under the various patriarchal civilizations that have—almost without exception—ensured the good order of society since Eden.
+Girls would just have kept on getting married, having sex with their one husband, and dutifully raising families as they had done for thousands of years under the various patriarchal civilizations that have, without exception, [On the ubiquity of patriarchy, see Steven Goldberg’s summary defense of his work.] ensured the good order of society since Eden.
 This alone—this simple and blindingly obvious fact of history—is sufficient to put the lie to Glenn’s whole bumbling thesis of women’s inherent virtue.

 For the record, I am hardly suggesting that patriarchal societies are automatic bastions of virtue and flourishing.
 Much of the early liberation movement, for instance, was about demanding equal opportunity to sin—since society winked at men sleeping around, why not wink at women too?
 Obviously, however, this was quite the wrong direction to take in solving the problem.